Introduction to Microsoft Project Planner

 - Integration Across Devices: With Planner, all the team members are on the same page.
 It offers cross-device support and works across laptops, desktops, and mobiles.
-It integrates with Android and iOS.
+In addition, it integrates with Android and iOS.

 - Email Alerts: Email alerts are received when a new task is allotted or if one is added to a conversation.
 The shared inbox enables communication with the project team members.
 This inbox can be configured with an email address which can accept messages from the people outside the group or the organization.

 - Chart View: This feature helps one to stay alert on the task progress.
-A pie-chart denotes all the tasks within a plan, which is, further sub-divided into task progress.
-The tasks that are finished appear as ‘green’, tasks-in-progress appear as ‘blue’, incomplete tasks beyond due date appear as ‘red’ and tasks-yet-to-start appear as ‘yellow’.
-The chart view also displays which task has been allotted to which team member.
+A pie-chart denotes all the tasks within a plan, which is further sub-divided into task progress.
+For example, the finished tasks appear as ‘green,’ tasks-in-progress appear as ‘blue,’ incomplete tasks beyond due date appear as ‘red,’ and tasks-yet-to-start appear as ‘yellow.’ view also displays which task has been allotted to which team member.

-- Schedule View: This feature offers the user a calendar-like view on what is happening on board.
+- Schedule View: This feature offers the user a calendar-like view of what is happening on board.
 As the name indicates, the view is linked to the start and due dates of the project.
-It offers two options of ‘monthly’ and ‘weekly’ view.
+In addition, it offers two options of ‘monthly’ and ‘weekly’ view.
 The weekly view is useful for stand-up meetings, while the weekly view gives an overview of what is coming on board.
 Thus, users can keep a check on the deadlines, project status and re-schedule tasks via drag-and-drop.